dns-groot/Ferret/DifferentialTesting/README.md

 - Only four implementations &mdash; Bind, Nsd, Knot, PowerDNS &mdash; are supported as these have a mature zone-file preprocessor available.
-- Run the script `preprocessor_checks.py` to first check all the zone fils with each implementation's preprocessor.
+- Run the script `preprocessor_checks.py` to first check all the zone files with each implementation's preprocessor.
     ```bash
     python3 Scripts/preprocessor_checks.py
     ```